JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_customize.md

 ## Customizing UI Controls

-UI Themes can change the appearance of more general controls in the IntelliJ Platform UI.
+Themes can change the appearance of more general controls in the IntelliJ Platform UI.
 Examples of these controls are labels, buttons, checkboxes, trees, lists, and menus.

 See also [Platform theme colors — UI components](https://jetbrains.design/intellij/principles/platform_theme_colors/#UI-components) in IntelliJ Platform UI Guidelines.